 Limitations of Liability.

 CAP ON MONETARY LIABILITY.
 IN NO EVENT WILL SPREEDLY BE LIABLE TO COMPANY FOR DIRECT DAMAGES RELATED TO OR ARISING IN CONNECTION WITH THE SERVICES PERFORMED UNDER A STATEMENT OF WORK IN EXCESS OF THE AMOUNT OF FEES PAID BY COMPANY TO SPREEDLY UNDER SUCH STATEMENT OF WORK DURING THE TWELVE (12) MONTH PERIOD IMMEDIATELY PRECEDING THE EVENTS GIVING RISE TO SUCH LIABILITY.
-ANY ACTION UNDER THIS AGREEMENT MUST BE COMMENCED WITHIN ONE (1) YEAR AFTER SUCH CAUSE OF ACTION ACCRUES.
+ANY ACTION UNDER THIS AGREEMENT MUST BE COMMENCED WITHIN ONE (1) YEAR AFTER DISCOVERY OF SUCH CAUSE OF ACTION.

 EXCLUSION OF DAMAGES.
 UNDER NO CIRCUMSTANCES WILL SPREEDLY HAVE ANY LIABILITY WITH RESPECT TO ITS OBLIGATIONS UNDER THIS AGREEMENT OR OTHERWISE FOR LOSS OF PROFITS, OR CONSEQUENTIAL, SPECIAL, INDIRECT, EXEMPLARY, INCIDENTAL OR PUNITIVE DAMAGES, EVEN IF SPREEDLY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OCCURRING, AND WHETHER SUCH LIABILITY IS BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, PRODUCTS LIABILITY OR OTHERWISE.